Djevel: Biography

 Djevel was founded in 2009 by Trånn Ciekals after he left his former band Ljå.
 Ciekals named the band after last song of Ljå's album Til avsky for livet (In loathing of life), titled "Gjort til Djevel" (Made a devil).
 Originally intended to be a solo project, it became a full band after Erlend Hjelvik and Lloyd "Mannevond" Hektoen joining in 2011.

 Djevel released their first album Dødssanger (Songs of death) on 13 June 2011.
 Anders "Hjorth" Mosness played the drums on it as a session member.

 In 2012, Per "Dirge Rep" Håvarstein (Gehenna, Enslaved) joined the band as a full-time drummer.
 Djevel released Besatt av maane og natt (Possessed by moon and night) on 14 June 2013, Saa raa og kald (So raw and cold) on 29 April 2015 and Norske ritualer (Norwegian rituals) on 11 November 2016.
 The third track of Norske ritualer included a guest appearance on vocals by Ørjan "Hoest" Stedjeberg and was recorded by Eirik "Pytten" Hundvin.

 In 2017, vocalist Hjelvik and drummer Dirge Rep left the band.
 Bassist Mannevond started doing the vocals, and Bård "Faust" Eithun replaced Dirge Rep.

 Djevel released their fifth album Blant svarte graner (Among the black spruces)—a concept album about Black Death—on 23 March 2018.
 It was followed by the EP Vettehymner (Hymns of the wights), which included acoustic guitar versions of 5 early songs and one new song played by Ciekals, and the full-length album Ormer til armer, maane til hode (Arms of serpents, head of moon), which was released on 18 October 2019.

 In 2020, vocalist and bass player Mannevond left the band to focus on Koldbrann, and was replaced by Eskil "Kvitrim" Blix.
 Mannevond returned to the band following year as a live member on bass, and ultimately left in 2024.

 Djevel released Tanker som rir natten (Thoughts that haunt the night) on 14 May 2021, Naa skrider natten sort (Now the black night advances) on 23 November 2022 and Natt til ende (Night to the end) on 15 November 2024.
 These albums form a night-themed trilogy.
+The band played at Prague Death Mass during the interim in 2023.